orbitdb-archive/orbit-db-nextgen/README.md

 * Status: **in active development**
 * Compatible with **ipfs-core versions >= 0.18.0**

+***NOTE!*** *js-ipfs and related packages are now superseded by IPFS's Helia project and are no longer being maintained.
+As part of this migration, OrbitDB will be [switching to Helia](./tree/helia).*

 ***NOTE!*** *OrbitDB is **alpha-stage** software.
 It means OrbitDB hasn't been security audited and programming APIs and data formats can still change.
 We encourage you to [reach out to the maintainers](https://app.element.io/#/room/#orbit-db:matrix.org) if you plan to use OrbitDB in mission critical systems.*

 This is the Javascript implementation and it works both in **Browsers** and **Node.js** with support for Linux, OS X, and Windows.
 Node version 16 is supported.